Nexus Metabolic Health Protocol

 Diet and lifestyle modifaction is the foundation of most medical guideline’s first-line intervention and should be a foundation of disease prevention and modification.

-According to the world’s greatest heart attack and stroke prevention specialists, in the book, Healthy Heart Healthy Brain, the root cause of 70% of heart attacks an most strokes is insulin resistance.
+According to the world’s greatest heart attack and stroke prevention specialists, Amy Doneen, DNP, in the book, Healthy Heart Healthy Brain, the root cause of 70% of heart attacks an most strokes is insulin resistance.
 Insulin resistance is associated with a very commonly missed medical diagnosis called metabolic syndrome.

 We chose to share this protocol publicly because want to help as many people as possible.
 Many of the interventions in the protocol can safely be done independently but we advise that you speak with your healthcare provider first before implementing this protocol in your life.
-This protocol is based on the science regarding metabolic disease and much of it was inspired by the original work of Richard Johnson, MD and his colleagues as well as Satchidananda Panda, PhD and his colleagues at t he Salk Institute in San Diego, CA.
+This protocol is based on the science regarding metabolic disease and much of it was inspired by the original work of Richard Johnson, MD and his colleagues.

 • Focus on protein first in your diet.